 - Choice of 3 foot long 1/8 inch or 3/16 inch launch rods or 4 foot long 1/4 inch launch rod

 - Choice of 1/32 inch or 1/16 inch thick, 5 inch wide steel blast deflector

-- Launch rod mount and blast deflector mount to fit selected launch rods launch rods
+- Launch rod mount and blast deflector stand-off to fit selected launch rods launch rods

 Low power rockets flying up to C power motors likely require a 1/8 inch launch rod.
 Slightly larger kits, typically flying on D or E motors, usually need a 3/16 inch launch rod.
 And mid power kits flying F and G motors usually need a 1/4 inch launch rod.
 Mid power kits should use the 16 gauge (1/16 inch thick) Blast Deflector Plate.
 Smaller rockets can use the 20 gauge (1/32 inch) Blast Deflector Plate.